Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 - TreeSet is a collection of type Set, that provides & maintains sorted order of elements.
 - It does not contain duplicate elements.
 - TreeSet implements the SortedSet interface.
-- HashSet is Mutable, No Fixed Size, Can Add or Remove Elements.
+- TreeSet is Mutable (i.e.) We Can Add or Remove Elements & No Fixed Size.

 __Example (Using mutableSetOf)__